Pretro/gymstore/README.md

 + Test result: The user can log and register in the "My Account" icon and label in all the pages where it is displayed.

-+ Test result: The user is directed to the cart page when pressing the bag icon in the navbar.
++ Test result: The user is directed to the cart page when pressing the shopping cart icon in the navbar.

 ### __Product Page__

 + Test result: The user can view the description of the product by presing the "view" button on the product page.

-+ Test result: The user can add products to the shopping cart by pressing the "Add product" button in the product page.
++ Test result: The user can add products to the shopping cart by pressing the "Add product" button in the product pages.

 ### __Product detail Page__

 + Test result: The user can add products to the shopping cart by pressing the "Add product" in the product detail page.

-+ Test result: The user can choose sizes for the products with this option available and added to the cart in the product detail page.
++ Test result: The user can choose sizes for the products with this option available and add to the cart in the product detail page.

 ### __Product add__